On the singular loci of higher secant varieties of Veronese embeddings: Concluding remark

 \section{Concluding remark}

-So far, we reported results on singular loci of $\sigma_k(\nu_d(\Pn))$ coming from the subsecant loci.
-To the best of our knowledge, there has been no general idea or clear consensus on the singular loci of higher secant varieties of Veronese varieties yet.
-From this point of view, the present paper contributes to it as making a more visible picture on the singular loci via determining (at least) the \ti{general behavior} of the subsecant loci and providing confirmed singular loci at the other end.
+So far, we have reported results on singular loci of $\sigma_k(v_d(\Pn))$ coming from the subsecant loci.
+To the best of our knowledge, there is no general idea or clear consensus on the singular locus of an arbitrary higher secant variety of any Veronese variety yet.
+From this point of view, the present paper contributes by providing a more visible picture on the singular locus via showing a generic smoothness of the subsecant loci for relatively low $k$'s and confirming the singularity of the same loci for other $k$'s.